Vyral/base-template/_posts/2019-08-23-low-down-payment-and-closing-cost-options.md

 There are many different strategies and tactics that homebuyers can use to buy a home with little-to-no-money out of pocket.

 **Your cash requirement at closing consists of two things**.
-First, your down payment for your mortgage (unless you’re eligible for 100% financing).
+The first is your down payment for your mortgage (unless you’re eligible for 100% financing).
 The second component is closing costs, and it encompasses a lot of different expenses.
 These include title fees, lender fees, prepaids, transfer taxes, and more.

 **As far as down payments are concerned, there are some programs out there that do offer a $0 down payment**.
 USDA financing is one of these programs that is used by homebuyers to buy rural properties.
-There are some other requirements for eligibility, but check with your lender first.
+There are some other requirements for eligibility, but you should check with your lender first.
 Both you and the property have to be eligible.
 VA financing also offers a $0 down payment to veterans and active military.
 Finally, credit unions like Navy Federal have $0 down programs and you don’t have to be a military member to qualify.

-If none of these are an option for you, there are other programs with low down payments. **FHA financing offers 3.5% down, and some conventional loans have 5% or as low as 3% down**.
+If none of these are an option for you, there are other programs with low down payments as well. **FHA financing offers 3.5% down, and some conventional loans have 5% or as low as 3% down**.

 Additionally, there are programs like DCELP and MMP that will help you pay your down payment.
 You can receive a financial gift from a family member to cover it as well.